 Q: Does my salon or treatment room count as a shop?

-A: Yes, under The Health Protection (Coronavirus) (Restrictions and Requirements) (Scotland) Regulations 2020 the requirement to wear a face covering applies to any building or room used for the retail sale or hire of goods or services.
+A: Yes, under Schedule 7 of the Health Protection (Coronavirus) (Restrictions and Requirements) (Local Levels) (Scotland) Regulations 2020 the requirement to wear a face covering applies to any location used for the retail sale or hire of goods or services.

 Q: As a business owner/third sector organisation do I need to enforce this law on my clients/customers?